 Are you unemployed or low-income?
 Have you been laid off or been notified there will be a lay-off?
 If so, you might be eligible for a grant that can really help you get trained, certified and placed in your new career.
 There is no cost to you.
 Let’s see if you are eligible!

-With the number of computer networks doubling every 5 years, the job demand for IT workers continues to soar for this high paid career.
-If you qualify you can use the WIOA grant to get the certifications the employers we work with are looking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more
+With the amount of computer networks doubling every 5 years, the job demand for Information Technology workers continues to shoot up for this high paid career.
+If you qualify you can use the grant to get the certifications the employers we work with are looking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
 WIOA provides no cost training grants to help workers get trained, certified and placed in big demand fields such as IT, cyber-security, business analysis, project management and more.
 The idea is that there are careers in which there are not enough qualified workers and there are declining fields in which there are too many people.
 The Workforce Innovation and Opportunity Act (WIOA) addresses this problem by providing no cost funding for job training in big demand fields to those who are eligible for this grant.
 This training is designed to make your resume marketable so you can get hired and return to the workforce.
 This is a grant, not a loan.
 If you are eligible, everything is covered, even the exam.
 The amounts vary by county but can be as high as $10,000 in some areas.